chauvincent/CodeSprint-iOS/README.md

 > **Note:**

 > - CodeSprint currently requires either GitHub sign-in or Facebook sign-in.
+(No longer requires this)
 > - More features to be developed and to come after released.

 #### <i class="icon-file"></i> Creating or Joining a Team